 _Active participation in course is expected.
 While no grades are allotted for attendance, in order to attain a passing grade, students are expected to attend a minimum of 80% of classes.

 _Performing and submission on time the course assignments; participation in the class colloquiums – 40%

 1. Introduction.
 The main goals of the course.
 The structure of the course.
-Grading policy.
-Requirements.
-Assignments.
+Introduction to the History of Media.

 Castells, M. (2013).
 Communication power.
 OUP Oxford.

 Floridi, L. (2014).
 The fourth revolution: How the infosphere is reshaping human reality.
 OUP Oxford.

 Harari, Y. N. (2016).
 Homo Deus: A brief history of tomorrow.
 Random House.

 Manovich, L. (2013).
 Software takes command (Vol. 5).
 A&C Black.

 McQuail, Denis (2010), McQuails's Mass Communication Theory (sixth edition)

 McLuhan, M. (1964) Understanding Media: The Extensions of Man.